 - Which form(s) of public lighting fits(s) with the (future) layout of the outlying area of the municipality of Etten-Leur?
 Account must be taken of the different users (recreation, housing, agriculture and small-scale activity) in the area as well as the biodiversity of the area.

 We've had students from all over the world for example: The Netherlands, Germany, Sweden, Spain, Finland, Mexico, South Korea, Thailand, Colombia.
 The minor is not only multidisciplinary but also multicultural which gives it a very interesting setting!
 It's also good for your network.

 You can apply the knowledge you acquire during the Urban Innovation minor immediately for the completion of your graduation project.

 After successfully completing this programme, you will be able to:

-- apply multidisciplinary expertise, both independently and for the purpose of collaboration and integration
+- apply multidisciplinary expertise, both independently and as a team

 - apply research methods

 - analyse specific problems in the professional practice